Period: Edo period (1615–1868)

-Writing-box sets are used in poetry contests or incense games, where several participants have to write at the same time.
+Writing-box sets are used in poetry contests or incense games in which several participants have to write at the same time.
 The writing boxes are distributed at the beginning of the event and collected at the end.
-This set of five boxes is housed in an open frame decorated with a landscape with a river and flowering Japanese globeflowers.
-The lid of the stacked writing boxes is embellished with a plum-tree branch and brushwood fence, a well-known design from the Tōshōgū (Tokugawa Memorial Shrine) in Nikkō, where the door of the main shrine is decorated with a similar motif.
+This set of five boxes is housed in an open frame decorated with a landscape with a river and Japanese globeflowers.
+The lid of the stacked boxes is embellished with a plum-tree branch and brushwood fence, a well-known design from the Tōshōgū (Tokugawa memorial shrine) in Nikkō, where the door of the main shrine is decorated with a similar motif.
 The sides are embellished with interlaced gold and silver roundels (shippō), an auspicious motif on nashiji (pear skin) ground.